 The reasons for wanting or using flexible work were reduced commuting time (50%), allowing time for other activities (49%), and caring for children (36%).
 Some reported that flexible working allowed them to study, care for others, do voluntary work, or manage a health or disability issue.

-Although most staff already had access to flexible working arrangements, 73% of them would like additional flexible arrangements.
-Of the 22% of public servants that don’t currently use some form of flexible work, around 81% want access to some form of arrangement.
+Although most staff already had access to flexible working arrangements, 73% of them would have liked additional flexible arrangements.

 FW reasons(XLSX, 12 KB)